o3de/sig-ui-ux/.github/ISSUE_TEMPLATE/Office-Hour-And-Design-Review-Meeting.md

 - **How much time you might need:**
 - **Any UX resource you have already been working with and if their attendance is required.**

-##  This is a bi-weekly meeting will cover the following items.
+##  This is a weekly meeting will cover the following items.
-- UI-UX SIG team will show some of the O3DE workflows that are currently in-progress.
+- SIG UI-UX team will show some of the O3DE workflows that are currently in-progress.
-- UI-UX SIG will provide feedback to other UX designers about their O3DE designs.
+- SIG UI-UX will provide feedback to others about their O3DE feature design work.
-- UI-UX SIG will provide feedback to the community about O3DE work they are working on.
-- Will have open conversations about UX/UI related problems coming down the pipeline.
+- SIG UI-UX have open conversations about UX/UI related problems coming down the pipeline.
-- Discuss UX tickets
+- Triage SIG UI-UX related tickets

-## Schedule
-- The Sig UX-UI meeting (Triage and UX updates) will be on every Thursday at 9-10am PST
-- The design review/Office hours will be on the opposite weeks.
-- This means every Wednesday we have something fun for UX going on.

 ## How do I sign up get feedback?
 - You can sign up by going to https://github.com/o3de/sig-ui-ux/issues